"Dynamite in the Wilderness"

 After much discussion, the folks from Washington, D.C., and the ones from Idaho agreed that there was no language in the 1964 Wilderness Act, the 1981 Central Idaho Wilderness Act, or the 1968 National Wild & Scenic Rivers Act that forbade using explosives to solve a problem.

-The key to explosives, John told us, is the right amount at the right spot, just enough to nudge the logs.
-“We don’t anticipate this is going to be a major 200-foot gusher of water going into the air.”
+The key to explosives, John told us, “is the right amount at the right spot, just enough to nudge the logs.
+We don’t anticipate this is going to be a major 200-foot gusher of water going into the air.”

-A handful of young FS employees were already down on the river, on top of the wood, walking around like pros, trying to break logs free using mechanical devices like peaveys, winches, tongs and hooks.
-Rescue harnesses and kayakers with rope throw bags kept the men safe.
-But little was budging except some debris and small logs on the downstream side.
-I remember thinking that the men seemed so tiny compared to the large 60’ logs that straddled the river.
+A handful of young FS employees were already on top of the wet logs, walking around like pros, to break logs free using mechanical devices like peaveys and winches.
+Rescue harnesses and kayakers with rope throw-bags kept the men safe.

 ------------------------------------